 *Health and safety emergencies should be handled by dialing 911

-MSU SAP provides counseling, advocacy, and support groups to MSU students.To schedule an appointment with a Counselor or Advocate, please call 517-355-3551 during regular business hours.
+The MSU Center for Survivors provides counseling, advocacy, and support groups to MSU students who are sexual assault survivors and all others who are impacted by sexual violence..To schedule an appointment with a Counselor or Advocate, please call 517-355-3551 during regular business hours.
 Crisis Line: (517) 372-6666.

 MSU BTAT exists to facilitate a multidisciplinary, coordinated response to reports of students, employees, or other individuals on campus who have engaged in behavior indicating a possible threat of harm to self or other members of the campus community.